 How Long Should a Discovery Session Last?

 That is a difficult question to answer as it really depends on the size and scope of the perceived project.

-I tell clients to free up at least 2 hours minimum, ideally a half-day for more complex projects such as eCommerce and membership related sites.
+I tell clients to free up at least 2 hours minimum, ideally a half-day to one-day for more complex projects such as eCommerce and membership related sites.

-Anything more than a day and you are turning the discovery session into a project of its own plus you will find people will start to flag or burn out.
+Anything more than two days and you are turning the discovery session into a project of its own plus you will find people will start to flag or burn out.